-- ♦ The levels detected for HAA5 & TTHM are from investigative (or preliminary) monitoring performed under the upcoming Stage 2 Disinfectants and Disinfection Byproducts Rule (Stage 2 DBPR).
+- The levels detected for HAA5 & TTHM are from investigative (or preliminary) monitoring performed under the upcoming Stage 2 Disinfectants and Disinfection Byproducts Rule (Stage 2 DBPR).
 The purpose of the Stage 2 DBPR is to increase public health protection by having us meet the HHA5 and TTHM allowable levels (MCLs) as an annual average at specific locations and not just averaging the entire system.
 This is a tougher standard and when the Rule goes into effect some localities will have trouble meeting it.
 To assist us in meeting these stricter requirements we are taking investigative samples to work on reducing HAA5s and TTHMs throughout the distribution system before new Rule goes into effect.
-MCL violations are not applicable to investigative monitoring. - While only the upper end of the ranges for HAA5 and TTHMs exceeded the MCL, it should be noted that some people who drink water containing haloacetic acids and trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+MCL violations are not applicable to investigative monitoring. - While only the upper end of the range for HAA5s exceeded the MCL, it should be noted that some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.